 Later in the war, Farragut commanded a fleet that invaded Mobile Bay.
 One of the other ships in his group hit a torpedo and sank.
 Farragut rallied his men, crying out, "Damn the torpedoes.
 Full speed ahead!"
 The Union fleet won, in one of the most decisive naval victories of the war.

 The next year he became the first American ever awarded the rank of admiral.
 He died in 1870.
-The community in which David Farragut was born was renamed for him in the 1980s.
-Today there is an effort to preserve the place where the admiral was born.
+The community in which David Farragut was born was named for him in the 1980s.